VitaArchive/QuickMenuPlus/README.md

     [![standbyisrestart-preview.png](https://git.shotatoshounenwachigau.moe/vita/quickmenuplus/plain/standbyisrestart-preview-small.png?h=assets)](https://git.shotatoshounenwachigau.moe/vita/quickmenuplus/plain/standbyisrestart-preview.png?h=assets)

 - `bgstyle.txt` sets the background style.
 Put in the file `0` for original, `1` for translucent, and `2` for black.
-If the file does not exist, the default is translucent.
+If the file does not exist, the default is original.
 Black can reduce power consumption for OLED screens.
-The gradient effect is removed in all styles.

     [![bgstyle-preview.png](https://git.shotatoshounenwachigau.moe/vita/quickmenuplus/plain/bgstyle-preview-small.png?h=assets)](https://git.shotatoshounenwachigau.moe/vita/quickmenuplus/plain/bgstyle-preview.png?h=assets)

+- `bggradient.txt` sets the background gradient effect.
+Put in the file `0` to disable, and `1` to enable.
+If the file does not exist, the default is "enabled"

 ## Building